Angel of the North: Reception

-Over twenty years after its completion, the Angel is now considered to be a landmark for the North East.
+Over 20 years after its completion, the Angel is considered a landmark for the North East.
 It was an important part of the area's regeneration around the time of the millennium.
-The Angel has been listed as an "Icon of England", and has been described as "one of the most talked about and recognisable pieces of public art ever produced."
-A display board next to the Angel claims that it has inspired the community, brought pride and belief to the people of Gateshead, and brings daily national and international attention to the region.
+It has been listed as an "Icon of England", and been described as "one of the most talked about and recognisable pieces of public art ever produced."
+A display board next to it claims that it has inspired the community, brought pride and belief to the people of Gateshead, and brings daily national and international attention to the region.
 A study conducted by Maeve Blackman of Durham University suggested that the Angel had improved the wellbeing and pride of Gateshead residents.
-Martin Roberts, in his 2021 revised edition of County Durham for the Buildings of England series, writes; “Of all Gateshead Council’s great projects, the Angel perhaps posed the greatest risk, yet delivered the greatest reward.
-Its erection captured the public imagination, its design won critical praise, and it gave both the town and the region a new symbol.”
+Martin Roberts, in his 2021 revised edition of County Durham for the Buildings of England series, wrote: "Of all Gateshead Council's great projects, the Angel perhaps posed the greatest risk, yet delivered the greatest reward.
+Its erection captured the public imagination, its design won critical praise, and it gave both the town and the region a new symbol."

 Maquettes

 Several maquettes were produced during the development stage of the project which are now considered valuable items.
 A scale model from which the sculpture was created was sold at auction for £2.28 million in July 2008.
 An additional bronze maquette used in fundraising in the 1990s, owned by Gateshead Council, was valued at £1 million on the BBC show Antiques Roadshow broadcast on 16 November 2008 — the most valuable item ever appraised on the programme.

 In 2011, a 1.9 m maquette was sold at Christie's in London for £3.4 million to an anonymous bidder.
 Another maquette was donated to the National Gallery of Australia in 2009, and stands in its Sculpture Garden.
+Another model (scale 1:20) is on display in the grounds of Museum Voorlinden in the Netherlands.